MaxJ-L/MaxJ-L.github.io/content/posts/Repo sync报错 Failing Repos Try re-running with -j1 --fail-fast to exit at the first error/index.md

 +++
 date = '2025-10-08T22:28:30+08:00'
 draft = false
-title = 'Repo sync报错 Failing Repos Try re-running with -j1 --fail-fast to exit at the first error' tags = ['AOSP', '编译'] summary= "Repo sync报错 Failing Repos Try re-running with -j1 --fail-fast to exit at the first error"
+title = 'repo sync报错 Failing Repos Try re-running with -j1 --fail-fast to exit at the first error' tags = ['AOSP', '编译'] summary= "repo sync报错 Failing Repos Try re-running with -j1 --fail-fast to exit at the first error"

 +++